-SPA 211 Spanish Language III: GT-AH4 3 Credits
+SPA 211 Spanish Language III: GT-AH4

 Continues Spanish Language I and II in the development of increased functional proficiency in listening, speaking, reading and writing the Spanish language.
 Note: The order of the topics and the methodology will vary according to individual texts and instructors.
 This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-AH4.
-Prerequisite: SPA 112 OR PERMISSION OF THE INSTRUCTOR reading and writing the Spanish language.
-Note: The order of the topics and the methodology will vary according to individual texts and instructors.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-AH4.
-Prerequisite: SPA 211
+Prerequisite: SPA 112 OR PERMISSION OF THE INSTRUCTOR

-SPA 212 Spanish Language IV: GT-AH4 3 Credits
+SPA 212 Spanish Language IV: GT-AH4